Nurses Revision

 1. Preliminary pages

-a) Title page –standard and relevant to the study 01
+a) Title page – standard and relevant to the study 01

 b) Table of content consistent with page numbers 01

-e) Definition of key operational terms 01
+e) Operational definitions of key concepts and variables 01

 Subtotal 10